 Here are a couple of suggestions to help you stay chilled out during your trip:

 - Go for things that don’t require a lot of planning – All of the options on the list below are spots or places you could travel to at a moment’s notice.
 The trouble with places further away is that they’ll require more planning and more moving parts.
 The more moving parts something has, the more things can go wrong.
 That’s why I love traveling in Japan without a plan!

 - Keep it simple – Focus on one activity at a time, and don’t spend your entire stay planning your next day.
 Live in the moment and enjoy all that Japan has to offer.
-Sure, transport isn’t everyone’s favourite thing, but it sure as hell beats anything England has to offer!
+Sure, transport isn’t everyone’s favorite thing, but it sure as hell beats anything England has to offer!

 - Plan ahead – Yep, I know the last two points have told you not to do this.
 Instead of planning ahead when you’re in Japan, create a bucket list to make sure you haven’t missed anything you want to do.
 Then it’s just a case of fitting it into your schedule, and you won’t regret missing anything because you will have cherry-picked the best of the best!